peterbax117/azure-sas-token-expiration-alert/README.md

 ![visual](/images/2024-02-KV-03-Access.png)

 For Networking, adjust settings based on the security requirements of your organization.
 As an example, most of the customers I work with require private endpoints for any Azure resource.
-Becasue we are using the Key Vault as a self contained repository, access to it other than from the Azure portal is not required.
+Because we are using the Key Vault as a self contained repository, access to it other than from the Azure portal is not required.
 If you wanted to scale this solution or automate the entry of the Secret into the Key Vault then you would need to consider how the Key Vault is accessed.

 ![visual](/images/2024-02-KV-04-Network.png)